jpswade/jpswade.github.io/_posts/2010-12-15-trac-tcl-for-eggdrop.md

   - Internet
 ---
 <p class="lead">
-  I&#8217;ve recently had some fun <a href="http://hm2k.googlecode.com/svn/trunk/code/shell/setup_trac.sh">installing Trac project management software on CentOS5</a>.
+  I've recently had some fun <a href="http://hm2k.googlecode.com/svn/trunk/code/shell/setup_trac.sh">installing Trac project management software on CentOS5</a>.
 </p>

 After finally getting it successfully installed and setup I decided to have a play around with a TCL script for eggdrop.